View on GitHub

 Associations tax

-ASBLs/AISBLs with more than € 25,000 in assets are subject to an annual tax of 0.17% of their declared assets value.
+ASBLs/AISBLs with more than € 25,000 in assets are subject to an annual tax of 0.17% of their declared assets value, not counting liquidities (fonds de roulement).
 If the ASBL’s assets are less than or equal to € 25,000, it is not subject to the tax.
 It is, however, still required to fill a declaration and indicate that the assets do not exceed € 25,000.

 The declaration must be filed no later than March 31.
 Each ASBL receives, in principle, an invitation from the Legal Security office to submit a declaration during the month of February.